playdougher/playdougher.github.io/src/20240718T195719--the-use-of-bashrc-file__bashrc.md

 ```

 Below appends history entries to file instead of overwrits it.
 ``` sh
 shopt -s histappend
 ```

 ## Shell Notification

-Function below will bell for `$1` times, it's useful to bell as remind when there is a ssh session running a long time job.
+Function below will ring the bell for `$1` times, which is useful for notifying you when an SSH session finishes running a long job.
 ``` sh
 function bel {
   for i in $(seq 1 "$1"); do tput bel; done
 }
 ```

-It's used in combination with Urxvt terminal emulator's bell-command plugin, a bellcatch.sh script and [dunst](https://dunst-project.org/) notification daemon.
-Urxvt can catch every bell and write process parent id to a file.
-Bellcatch.sh keeps monitoring the file and uses dunst to show a notify when it find 6 continuous bells in 1 second.
-6 bells is used to avoid trggering notifications for occasionally bell noise, such as when repeatedly typing `<C-u>` in Bash when there is no content.
+It's used in combination with Urxvt terminal emulator's bell-command plugin, a `bellcatch.sh` script and [dunst](https://dunst-project.org/) notification daemon.
+Urxvt captures every bell and writes the parent process id to a file.
+The `bellcatch.sh` monitors this file and uses dunst to display a notification when it detects 6 continuous bells within 1 second.
+6 bells helps avoid trggering notifications from occasional bell noise, such as when repeatedly typing `<C-u>` in Bash with no content.
 ``` sh
 zhihao@dust|/home/zhihao/Downloads/playdougher.github.io|$ grep bell-co ~/.Xresources | grep -v "^!"
 URxvt.perl-ext-common:          eval,selection,clipboard,bell-command,keyboard-select,-searchable-scrollback,-matcher,-selection-autotransform,-selection-popup,-selection-popup-mod,52-osc,confirm-paste